 - To avoid paying interest on purchases, note that the British Airways Visa has a slightly shorter runway, with your due date being a minimum of 21 days after the close of your billing cycle, compared to the most often marked 25 days with other cards.

-- When you spend $30,000 in purchases with your card, you earn a Travel Together Ticket.
+- When you spend $30,000 in a calendar year on new purchases with your card, you earn a Travel Together Ticket.

 - Though this card is specific to British Airways, Avios may actually be redeemed with any OneWorld alliance partner airlines, which include but are not limited to: AirBerlin, Iberia, Cathay Pacific, LAN, Qantas, and last but not least, American Airlines.